 17. Thiruvidaimaruthur etc.

 18. The Brihadeeshwara temple at Gangaikondacholapuram: We reached this yet another magnanimous temple after changing two buses (A change of bus at Kork road / GK cross).
-The biggest (of the three-great living Chola temples enlisted by UNESCO), this structure stood right adjacent to the national highway enchanting every tourist with all its might.
-The 3 living temples are together called so because the prayers, festivities followed thousands of years ago, during the Chola period are still being followed religiously till date and have stood as true testimony of time and Tamil culture.
+The biggest (of the three great living Chola temples enlisted by UNESCO), this structure stood right adjacent to the national highway, enchanting every tourist with all its might.
+The 3 living temples are together called so because the prayers, festivities followed thousands of years ago, during the Chola period, are still being followed religiously to date and have stood as true testimony of time and Tamil culture.

 The Brihadeeshwara temple at Gangaikonda Cholapuram

 From here, we continued our backpacking into another territory within Tamil Nadu.
-From Tanjavur district, we were thereon heading towards Chidambaram via Pichavaram.
-Backpacking trips and road trips always carry elements of surprise and they are supposed to be like that.
+From the Tanjavur district, we were then heading towards Chidambaram via Pichavaram.
+Backpacking trips and road trips always carry elements of surprise, and they are supposed to be like that.
 They can never be planned precisely.
 These trips always carry scope for making impromptu changes in the itinerary and taking on new adventures.
-That’s what was awaiting us on the next leg of this weeklong trip, far away in the southern-most state of India.
-Click here to read more on my journey to Chidambaram.
+That’s what was awaiting us on the next leg of this weeklong trip, far away in the southernmost state of India.
+Click here to read more about my journey to Chidambaram.

 I had seen the name of this place on the boards of inter-state private buses plying in the roads of Bangalore.
 On a little bit of research, I came to know that it was a popular summer destination of the British which has twin hills called Devarabetta, with a good view point.